jqno/jqno.nl/site/_content/posts/post/2013-02-17_reaction-to-cedric-beusts-equals-challenge.md

 }
 </pre>

 I even added a `toString()`!
 Obviously, I wasn't really happy about the `hashCode()` method, but I wasn't really sure how to write it.
 Essentially, this implementation will turn your efficient hash collection with O(1) lookup into a list with O(n) lookup.
 So yeah, that's pretty bad.
 But at least it meets the contract, so I thought I'd fix that later; first I wanted to see if my `equals()` was correct.
-So I defined some tests with `EqualsVerifier`:
+So I defined some tests with EqualsVerifier:

 <pre class="prettyprint">
 @Test